flokleiser/nextjs-flo/README.md

 - [ ] Style title page

-    - [ ] CARDS HOMEPAGE PROBLEMS --> set width of card is messing with it (?)

-    - [ ] cards skiced like image + big on hover
+    - [ ] Idea: make sliced cards fly in

-    - [ ] Projects/Portfolio next to each other
+    - [ ] Look into alpha masks using css --> only non transparent part hoverable

-    - [ ] Project cards floating by, or scrolling by
+    - [ ] Make image not squished when small screen

-    - [ ] General 1: Links in the middle, split on left/right?

-    - [ ] General 2: Links more like a scrollwheel (?)

     - [ ] General 3: links transform more on hover